hpides/cxlbench/README.md

 ```

 #### Building tests
-By default, PerMA-Bench will not build the tests.
+By default, MemA-Bench will not build the tests.
 If you want to run the tests to make sure that everything was built correctly, you can specify `-DBUILD_TEST=ON` to
 build the tests.
 This is mainly relevant for development though.